saleone/skin-dispenser-userscript/README.md

 * Opera has built-in support for user scripts from version 8.

 ## License
-Skin Dispenser is released under the terms of [MIT license](./LICENSE.md).
+This code from the repository is released under the terms of [MIT license](./LICENSE.md).